 |Proteus mirabilis||K/A, Gas, H2S||-ve||+ve||-ve||+ve||+ve||Motile (swarming)|

-Carbapenem-resistant or carbapenamase-producing Enterobacteriaceae have been reported worldwide and are major threats for global well being.
+Carbapenem-resistant or carbapenamase-producing Enterobacteriaceae have been reported worldwide and are major threats to global well-being.
 Carbapenem-resistant Enterobacteriaceae (CRE) are usually resistant to all β-lactam agents as well as most other classes of antimicrobial agents, which limits the available treatment options.

 Carbapenem resistance in Enterobacteriaceae occurs when an isolate acquires a carbapenemase or when